nkrisztian89/interstellar-armada/README.md

 Snap packaging
 --------------

-Run `npm run snap-build` after you have created a game build to use [electron-builder](https://www.electron.build/) to package the build together with Electron into a [Snap](https://snapcraft.io/).
+Run `npm run build-snap` after you have created a game build to use [electron-builder](https://www.electron.build/) to package the build together with Electron into a [Snap](https://snapcraft.io/).
 The package file and other build artifacts will be generated in the `dist` folder.

-To clean the folder up, run `npm run snap-clean`.
+To clean the folder up, run `npm run clean-snap`.

 Latest versions tested: